LEGO/kong-aws-request-signing/Readme.md

 </details>

 2. Your OpenID Connect provider is added to [AWS IAM](https://us-east-1.console.aws.amazon.com/iamv2/home?region=us-east-1#/identity_providers)
-3. You have a role with  `arn:aws:iam::aws:policy/AWSLambda_FullAccess` permision and the trust relationship below:
+3. You have a role with  `arn:aws:iam::aws:policy/AWSLambda_FullAccess` and/or `arn:aws:iam::aws:policy/AmazonS3FullAccess`  permision (or any other permision that grants access to your desired AWS service ) and the trust relationship below:

 <details>
 <summary>Show JSON</summary>